-It is important to note that nearly all of the 2020 workshops and masterclasses, with few exceptions, were conducted in a virtual environment - and all occurred during a turbulent time of considerable uncertainty as to the severity and longevity of the COVID-19 pandemic.
+With few exceptions, nearly all of the 2020 workshops and masterclasses were conducted in a virtual environment - and all occurred during a turbulent time of considerable uncertainty as to the severity and longevity of the COVID-19 pandemic.
 We have described how COVID-19 (coronavirus) has impacted the implementation of the 2020 QuarkNet program year; and how this has continued into the 2021 program year.
 Virtual workshops held in 2020 were reduced in scope focused on core concepts; and converted, for example, to half-day sessions with small-group breakout sessions, separate off-line time to work on specific tasks, and breaks built into the agenda.
-Programs in 2021 were held (or planned to be held) in in-person and/or virtual environments.
+Programs in 2021 were held in in-person and/or virtual environments or a mix of the two.
 With important input from QuarkNet staff, we have outlined the long-term possible implications of many of these program modifications.
+It is important to acknowledge and underscore that QuarkNet staff sustained the high quality of implemented workshops and meetings during these very turbulent times.